MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/interactivity.md

 Pull-to-Refresh as the user has released the pull.
 This is what the user sees while you're updating list:
 ![](interactivity-images/refresh-in-progress.png "ListView Pull to Refresh Complete")

-Note that as of Xamarin.Forms 1.4.3, pull-to-refresh is not supported on Windows Phone 8.1.
-On Windows phone 8, pull-to-refresh is not a native platform feature, so an implementation of pull-to-refresh is provided by Xamarin.Forms.
-Finally, be aware that pull-to-refresh will not work on Windows Phone if all elements in the list can fit on the screen (in other words, if vertical scrolling isn't required).

 ListView exposes a few events that allow you to respond to pull-to-refresh events.